Batangas: Geography

-Batangas is a combination of plains and mountains, including one of the world's smallest volcanoes, Mt.
+Batangas's landscape is largely of plains dotted by mountains, including one of the world's smallest volcanoes, Mt.
 Taal, with an elevation of 600 m, located in the middle of the Taal Lake.
 Other important peaks are Mount Macolod with an elevation of 830 m, Mt.
 Banoy with 960 m, Mt.
 Talamitam with 700 m, Mt.
 Pico de Loro with 664 m, Mt.
 Batulao with 693 m, Mt.
 Manabo with 830 m, and Mt.
 Daguldol with 672 m.

 Batangas has several islands, including Tingloy, Verde Island (Isla Verde), and Fortune Island of Nasugbu.

 According to Guinness World Records, the largest island in a lake on an island is situated in Batangas (particularly at Vulcan Point in Crater Lake, which rests in the middle of Taal Island in Lake Taal, on the island of Luzon).